-It was a Saturday and our Norwegian friends were free to spend the next three days with us, and, for once the sun was shining and there were no rain clouds in sight!
+It was Saturday and our Norwegian friends were free to spend the next three days with us, and for once the sun was shining and there were no rain clouds in sight!

 Served with our breakfast was a brown cheese, sweet tasting, rather like fudge but absolutely delicious, it’s called Gubrandsdalost and I will definitely be taking some back home to the UK with me.

 Ready for our day out, we drove down the side of Oslofjord and caught a ferry across to Oscarsborg.
 It’s situated on two small inlets and has a fortress, museum, cafe and walking trails.
 We spent a pleasant morning exploring the castle, strolling around the island and enjoying ice cream cones before taking the ferry back to our car.